hashicorp/terraform/website/docs/internals/module-registry-protocol.html.md

 first element.

 Other elements of this list are not currently used.
-Third-party implementations should always use a single-element list for forward compatiblity with possible future extensions to the protocol.
+Third-party implementations should always use a single-element list for forward compatibility with possible future extensions to the protocol.

 Each returned module has an array of available versions, which Terraform